Union-Investment/vfs2-file-explorer/README.md

 ----------

- - It is possible if the portlet allows to upload and delete files
+ - It is possible to configure if the portlet allows to upload and delete files
  - It is possible to specify liferay roles which are allowed to upload an delete files
  - It is possible to filter the result set with a wildcard search (e.g. *abc*, *.txt)
  - Multiple file upload with browsers like firefox , chrome (does not work from IE) via drag and drop from desktop